laidbackware/vmware-lab-builder/README.md

 ```

 ## Docker Usage
-After cloneing the repo, you should make a copy and update the relevant answerfile yaml to include your ova and iso file names, and change any IP addresses or credentials.<br/>
+After cloneing the repo, you should make a copy and update the relevant answerfile yaml, making sure to include your ova and iso file names, and to change any IP addresses and credentials.<br/>
 Check the readme file in the example directory for any additional steps which may be needed for that solution.<br/>

 The example below will deploy a single host and a vCenter, plus create a cluster with the minimum feature set.
 It should be run from the root of this repo and will copy the repo in as `/work`.